mar29th/es7-aspect/README.md

 It is a derivative of [Board](http://devpost.com/software/billboard-czkuq8) project.

-__Please note that this library is not async-compliant, i.e. the activities in an Aspect class cannot contain any callbacks or promises.__ It is intended to do simple runtime checks and should be used as last resort.
+Please note that this library is intended to do simple runtime checks and should be used as the last resort. __It is not async-compatible, i.e. the activities in an Aspect class cannot contain any callbacks or promises, whereas the original function can be async.__

 ## Sample Usage